 - radiotherapy - either traditional radiotherapy or stereotactic ablative body radiotherapy

 - radiofrequency ablation (RFA)

 Chemotherapy followed by radiotherapy to the chest is the main treatment for small cell lung cancer.

 If you are fit enough you might have chemoradiotherapy.
 This means you have chemotherapy at the same time as radiotherapy.

-Some people have surgery to remove all or part of the lung but this is very rare.
+Some people have surgery to remove all or part of the lung but this is very rare in small cell lung cancer.
 It is not usually possible to remove all of the cancer with surgery.
 After surgery, you have chemotherapy and possibly radiotherapy.